sebin0817/tp/docs/UserGuide.md

 - `NRIC` must be an alphanumeric and it must follow Singapore's NRIC format
 - `NAME` should only contain alphanumeric characters and spaces.
-- `GENDER` M, F or exclude from the command for 'Prefer not to say' option. _*Case-insensitive e.g. m instead of M._
+- `GENDER` M, F or exclude from the command for 'Prefer not to say' option. _\*Case-insensitive e.g. m instead of M._
 - `PHONE_NUMBER` should be in valid Singapore phone number format.
   Must start with 6, 8, or 9 and be followed by seven additional digits, with no spaces or other characters.

 * `BIRTHDATE` must be in the form of DD-MM-YYYY and must not be in the future.
+  HealthSync will automatically correct dates that are nearly accurate, such as 31-04-2023.
 * `EMAIL` should be of the format 'local-part@domain'.
 * `DRUG_ALLERGY` can contain alphanumerics, spaces and special characters.
 * `ILLNESS` could be of the following options - Infectious Disease, Chronic Conditions, Autoimmune Disorders,